babarbarar/cleanArchitectureProject/README.md

 Musts:

 1 - Should not allow orders when invalid CPF;
 2 - Should make an order with 3 products;
 3 - Should make an order with 3 products using discount coupon;
-4 - Should not make an order if product is not instock;
+4 - Should not make an order if product do not existis;

 # How get it to work:

 Up server:
 - `npx nodemon src/main.ts`

+Run tests:
+- `npx jest`

 # Problems faced during development: